Welcome to the

 Applied Soil Ecology Lab

 Based out of the University of Manitoba and under the leadership of Dr. Mario Tenuta, the Applied Soil Ecology Lab has highly productive and impactful research programs with several important agricultural foci: soil ecology, nematology, and the relationship between nutrient management and greenhouse gas emissions.
 Our lab is home to many motivated personnel including undergraduate and graduate students as well as expert technicians.

 Dr. Mario Tenuta

-Mario is heavily invested in conducting outreach events and disseminating the findings of Applied Soil Ecology Lab research projects.
-Many of his journal publications are co-authored by his graduate students and technicians.
-He has a special ability to translate discoveries to recommendations and advice for growers, crop consultants, retailers, and industry.
+Mario is heavily invested in disseminating the findings of Applied Soil Ecology Lab research projects, and many of his peer-reviewed journal publications are co-authored by his graduate students and technicians.
+Mario has a special ability to translate discoveries to recommendations and advice for growers, crop consultants, retailers, and industry.
 He frequently conducts outreach events and participates in grower and industry events, which provides valuable networking opportunities for his graduate students.
+Many of the Lab’s practical research findings are communicated to the public through broadcast and text interviews and often feature graduate students and their work.
 Recently Mario has connected with farmers and industry through social media platforms, including Twitter (@soilecologyUMan) and YouTube (Soil Ecology University of Manitoba Videos), to communicate research results and also learn from comments, questions, and suggestions of his followers.

 The Applied Soil Ecology Lab

 Our research tackles applied questions to give farmers and industry solutions to increase profitability while improving soil and environmental health.
 Together with our colleagues, we have addressed many soil related issues, including improving nitrogen use efficiency of crops, mitigating greenhouse gas emissions, developing rapid molecular tests and field surveys of emerging soil borne diseases and nematode pests of crops, and comparing sustainability of production systems on the Canadian Prairies.
 More recently, we have moved to the forefront of the emerging area of 4R Nutrient Stewardship, conducting research to document the benefits of 4R management practices.